Am I the only one who keeps a list of cringeworthy things they’ve done in the past? Anyone?

 Then what’s the true scarcity of this world?
 What is the one thing that’s radically limited and expires very quickly?

-Read on to see my answer and how you can use this scarcity principle to give yourself an edge on the written portions of the bar exam.
+Read on to see how you can use this scarcity principle to give yourself an edge on the written portions of the bar exam.